- Build year:2019

 To the north around Venice is the Tramontana falling off the Alps.
 This is stronger at night, but brings cool air as respite from the heat of summer.

 In July and August however, many of the winds seem to take a rest for the year.
-You could end up motoring for much of your sailing vacation!
+You could end up motoring for much of your sailing holiday!

-The cost to rent a yacht depends on what you want and when you want to use it.
+The cost to hire a yacht depends on what you want and when you want to use it.

 The yacht charter industry is a mainstay of Italian tourism.
 As long as the company and yacht meet international and national regulations it is perfectly legal to rent a yacht in Italy.